F. beauty: beast I aimed to skin / 1. but carved bone-torches of instead.—from “Etymology of butch” by K-Ming Chang

-Each year, A CLEARING invites Maine-based artists to create work in conversation with a chosen theme.
-We call this recurring cycle A POSSIBLE PRACTICE.
+Each year, A CLEARING invites Maine-based artists, writers, musicians, dancers, et al. to make work in conversation with a chosen poem.
+We call this recurring creative cycle A POSSIBLE PRACTICE.

 Practice is an intentional act of returning.

 Through practice we grow into our possible forms.

 Support for A POSSIBLE PRACTICE 2019 was provided by the Kindling Fund, a grant administered by SPACE as part of the Andy Warhol Foundation for the Visual Arts Regional Regranting Program.